-ELP Standard 3 An ELL can speak and write about level-appropriate complex literary and informational texts and topics.
-B y the end of this level, an ELL can, with support • deliver short oral presentations about familiar texts, topics, or events.
-HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) HI.S5: Use examples and details to clarify meaning HI.S6: Express opinions giving reasons and examples (e.g., I like my job becauseMy favorite movie is because) HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) • compose written informational texts about familiar texts, topics, or events.
-HI.W2: Write paragraphs with main idea, supporting details, and conclusion (e.g., writing an autobiography, writing an accident report) HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter) HI.W5: Prepare a simple resume using a model • develop the topic with a few details about familiar texts, topics, or events.
-HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) HI.S5: Use examples and details to clarify meaning HI.W2: Write paragraphs with main idea, supporting details, and conclusion (e.g., writing an autobiography, writing an accident report) HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter)
+An ELL can speak and write about level-appropriate complex literary and informational texts and topics.

+- HI.3.1 deliver short oral presentations about familiar texts, topics, or events. - HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) - HI.S5: Use examples and details to clarify meaning - HI.S6: Express opinions giving reasons and examples - (e.g., I like my job because...My favorite movie is because...) - HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) - HI.3.2 compose written informational texts about familiar texts, topics, or events. - HI.W2: Write paragraphs with main idea, supporting details, and conclusion - (e.g., writing an autobiography, writing an accident report) - HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) - HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter) - HI.W5: Prepare a simple resume using a model - HI.3.3 develop the topic with a few details about familiar texts, topics, or events. - HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) - HI.S5: Use examples and details to clarify meaning - HI.W2: Write paragraphs with main idea, supporting details, and conclusion - (e.g., writing an autobiography, writing an accident report) - HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) - HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter)